4GeeksAcademy/master-javascript-programming-exercises/exercises/047-computePerimeterOfACircle/README.md

-# `47` computePerimeterOfACircle
+# `047` computePerimeterOfACircle

 ## 📝 Instructions:

 1. Write a function called `computePerimeterOfACircle`.
+Given the radius of a circle `computePerimeterOfACircle` returns its perimeter.

-Given the radius of a circle, `computePerimeterOfACircle` returns its perimeter.
+## Example:

 ```Javascript
 var output = computePerimeterOfACircle(4);